fomenta/TaxCalc/Readme.rst

 Tax Calculatation
 -----------------

-A tax will take care of getting order information and making the correct tax calculation based on the different variables such as vendor/buyer location and/or product classification.
+The Tax Factory will take care of getting order information and making the correct tax calculation based on the different variables such as vendor/buyer location and/or product classification.

 +---------------------+--------------------------------------------+